 #1.
 Get Windows 11 Update as Insider:

-- Open Windows Insider Program page, sign in.
+- Open Windows Insider Program page and sign in.

 - Go to Settings > Update & Security > Windows Insider Program > Get Started.